About the Grant Program

 Grants are ONLY available to businesses with $500,000 or less in revenue, according to the most recent available tax filing.

-- Business must be an independent business located within Durham City limits
+- Business must be an independent business located within Durham City or County limits

 - For-profit businesses including, but not limited to sole proprietorships, home businesses, and independent contractors